 Overall, the greater freedom that the forex market permits traders tends to make the forex market more efficient and allows traders to profit equally and easily from either bull markets or bear markets that may be prevailing in one or more currency pairs.

-There are some regulation in the forex market as well, and here you can see the different regulatory agencies.
+There is some regulation in the forex market as well, and here you can see the different regulatory agencies.